Necrolesian/morrowind-mod-list/list.md

 The "Necro Edit" archive linked above contains three sub-packages.
 One contains two different modified "full" versions of the TLAD plugin.
 These include TLAD's ambient light edits, which aren't necessary because that's handled by LTBD.
 Another sub-package contains several modular plugins, two for interior daylight and four more that are different versions of TLAD's light source edits.
 The third sub-package contains an MWSE mod that does basically the same thing as the "TLAD Lights" modular plugins, but with no plugin required and in a much more customizable way.

-First, definitely install the MWSE TLAD Lights sub-package.
+We only need the MWSE TLAD Lights sub-package, which you should definitely install.
 This MWSE mod is basically a more complete and customizable version of LTBD's TLAD light source overrides.
 In the MCM, there are several dropdowns, one for each of the affected light attributes (radius, time, color, name, weight, value, and so on).
 You can choose between vanilla and TLAD values for these attributes, and in some cases can also choose "Necro edit" or "logical flicker" values.
 The descriptions in the MCM tell you basically what you need to know, but I'll comment briefly on light colors, flicker settings and meshes here.

 TLAD makes a number of changes to the colors of lights, and some of these changes are quite radical.
 The original TLAD takes a lot of light sources like candles and changes their color from normal candlelight color to colors like an eerie purple, deep blue or ominous red.
 These changes can substantially alter the mood of many areas.
 They're also rather unrealistic and not to my tastes.
 The "Necro edit" colors revert TLAD's more radical color changes, while leaving more minor color tweaks and "lightness" changes intact.